 Koalas are awesome.
 Even more awesome than wombats, and that’s saying something coming from me.
-When you make it down under you will inevitably go to a zoo sometime in your travels and see all of Australia’s beautiful animals.
+When you make it to Australia, you will inevitably go to a zoo sometime in your travels and see all of Australia’s beautiful animals.
+It’s a must do!

 But if you make it to Magnetic Island then you will have a chance to see a koala in the wild.
 I think this is a much more memorable experience.